Ringed seal: Future

 The future of ringed seal populations in the Arctic and Sub Arctic is uncertain, but two main projections surface based around habitat and predators.
 The first projection focuses on the direct effects of climate change on sea-ice and the limited environment that it will provide the ringed seal with.
 The majority of past research has been focused around this main idea of quicker melting sea ice leading to lower ringed seal populations from lack of breeding areas.
 Yet what most research has not also taken into account is the quick drop in polar bear populations.
-As the main predator of ringed seals, the polar bear’s extinction in the coming years will allow for ringed seal populations to flourish.
+As the main predator of ringed seals, the polar bears extinction in the coming years will allow for ringed seal populations to flourish.
 In the end, ringed seals are estimated to thrive with no polar bears present in the Arctic and Sub Arctic.
 Although this predator factor is involved with more recent research, it does not necessarily mean this will be the outcome, considering the uncertainty in such projections.
 Overall, ringed seals populations will fluctuate regardless of each potential outcome and climate change is certain to affect not only the ringed seal but all Arctic and Sub Arctic animal populations.